qihanlong/search-demo/README.md

 # search-demo
-Simple crawler and search engine for finding code documentation.
+Simple crawler and search engine experiment for finding code documentation.

 ## Installation and Requirements